B2.10 Identify proportional and non-proportional situations and apply proportional reasoning to solve problems.

 Graph of the invoice amount according to the number of hours worked

-Example of a problem in which proportional reasoning is used in the junior division
+Example of a problem in which proportional reasoning is used

-In the cake recipe, there is 1 cup of sugar and 2 cups of flour.
+In the cake recipe, there is (\(\frac{2}{3}\)) of a cup of sugar and 2 cups of flour.
 How much flour should Mrs. Larose add to the mixture if she has added 3 cups of sugar?
-Represent the varying amounts in a diagram that will help students analyze proportional relationships.

 This type of representation shows that the quantity of ingredients in the recipe is increased fivefold if \(3\frac{1}{3}\) cups of sugar are used.
-Transposed into a ratio table, the representation is similar to a familiar representation for the students, namely the ratio table, which has the advantage of helping them to verify the presence of a multiplicative relationship between the quantities.
+However, transposed into a ratio table, the representation has the advantage of helping students to determine a multiplicative relationship between the quantities.

 Knowledge: Proportional Reasoning

-The student uses proportional reasoning early in learning mathematics, for example, seeing that 8 equals \(2\; \times \;4\;{\rm{or}}\;{\rm {4}}\; \times \;{\rm{2}}\) and not just "1 more than 7".
+Students use proportional reasoning early in learning mathematics, for example, seeing that 8 equals \(2\; \times \;4\;{\rm{or}}\;{\rm {4}}\; \times \;{\rm{2}}\) and not just "1 more than 7".
 Proportional reasoning is used at later stages of learning when the student understands that a speed of 50 km/h is the equivalent of a distance of 25 km traveled in 30 minutes.

-In the junior and intermediate divisions, students work directly with fractions and their use in the context of ratios, rates, and percentages.
+In the Junior and Intermediate Divisions, students work directly with fractions and their use in the context of ratios, rates, and percentages.

-In proportional reasoning, we focus on relationships and compare quantities or values.
+Proportional reasoning focuses on relationships and compare quantities or values.
 As Van De Walle said, "Proportional reasoning is difficult to define.
 It is not a type of reasoning that one is able to do or not do: it is acquired gradually over time.
 In particular, it can be described as the ability to think about multiplicative relationships between quantities and to compare such relationships, represented symbolically as ratios."
 (2008, p.
 163) There is sometimes a tendency to believe that proportional reasoning is limited to the study of ratios, rates, and rational numbers such as fractions, decimals, and percents when, in fact, it touches all areas of mathematics.
 For example, proportionality is an important aspect of measurement, including unit conversion and the dimensional multiplication relationships that exist between area and volume.

-An example of proportional reasoning in measurement
+An example of proportional reasoning in measurement:

-Which figure contains the most colour?
+Which shape contains the most colour?